 - Since 2014 organizes an extensive “Composites Pavilion” for the annual American Institute of Architects (AIA) conference to promote awareness and use of composite architectural composites used in building applications.
 See our Composites Pavilion site for additional details.

 - Education: Educate architects and building officials on composites products based on the International Building Code provisions and CSI guide specification.

-- Marketing: Securing and promoting an expanded Composites Pavilion for AIA 2015 (21 ACMA member companies are participating), along with utilizing AIA CES Certification to educate architects on FRP applications, including an educational session at the 2015 AIA Conference in Atlanta.
+- Marketing: Promoting an expanded Composites Pavilion for AIA 2016, along with utilizing AIA CES Certification to educate architects on FRP applications, including submitting abstracts for educational sessions at the 2016 AIA Conference in Philadelphia.

-- Standards Development: Updating a new Industry Guidelines and Recommended Practices for Fiberglass Reinforced Polymer Architectural Products.
+- Standards Development: Updating and publishing in early 2016 a new Industry Guidelines and Recommended Practices for Fiberglass Reinforced Polymer Architectural Products.
 Develop and perform a fire testing program on composites to update language in the International Building Code that open new opportunities and applications.

 - Outreach: Develop partnerships with architectural programs at select colleges and universities to link the composites industry manufacturers with design and manufacturing schools.